Arlanet/MvcAppExample/README.md

 Please keep in mind our company has no access to Sitecore, so it's not tested on that platform.
 In theory it should however work just fine given all the dependencies below are there.
 Pull requests fixing this issue would be welcome!

+#NuGet
+You can get MvcApp from NuGet, it depends on uCommerce.Binaries.

+    PM> Install-Package uCommerce.MvcApp

 #Usage
 In order to use MvcApp, the only real required step would be registering a Mvc Route.